top of page

 https://lemonbayconservancy.org/burrowing-owls/

-The nesting season was disappointing in the southeast area.
-None of the 13 owlets survived.
 There were 12 total nesting burrows where owlets were documented.
 The first owlets seen were in the south east area on April 27 (5 in total).
-Survival totals estimated to be 15-18 of the 26 owlets sighted in the southwest areas.
-Drought and a few days of heavy rainfall may have contributed to the loss.
+The nesting season was disappointing in that southeast area.
+None of the 13 owlets survived.
+Survival totals estimated to be 15-18 of the 26 owlets sighted.
+Drought and a few days of heavy rainfall as well as predation or illness may have contributed to the loss

 Population estimates were 12 nesting pairs, high count of adults was 29.
-The maximum total might have been 37-40.
+The maximum total estimates may have been 37-40.

 1-2.jpeg

-Nov 25, 2025, unfortunately visibility of owl was increased for the hawk at the artificial burrow with white sand which is not consistent with environmental landscape.
-Also weedeating was done the day before the incident.
+On Nov 25, 2025, unfortunately visibility of owl was increased for the hawk at the artificial burrow with white sand which is not consistent with environmental landscape.
+Also weed eating was done the day before the incident.
 Lessons to be learned.

 1.jpeg